m-labs/artiq/doc/manual/installing.rst

 Upgrading with MSYS2
 ^^^^^^^^^^^^^^^^^^^^

-Run ``pacman -Syu`` to update all MSYS2 packages including ARTIQ.
+Run ``pacman -Syu`` to update all MSYS2 packages, including ARTIQ.
 If you get a message telling you that the shell session must be restarted after a partial update, open the shell again after the partial update and repeat the command.
-See the MSYS2 and Pacman manual for information on how to update individual packages if required.
+See the `MSYS2 <https://www.msys2.org/docs/updating/>`__ and `Pacman <https://wiki.archlinux.org/title/Pacman>`_ manuals for more information, including how to update individual packages if required.

 Upgrading with Conda
 ^^^^^^^^^^^^^^^^^^^^

 When upgrading ARTIQ or when testing different versions it is recommended that new Conda environments are created instead of upgrading the packages in existing environments.
 As a rule, keep previous environments around unless you are certain that they are no longer needed and the new environment is working correctly.

 To install the latest version, simply select a different environment name and run the installation commands again.